 As a full-time animal advocate with over a decade of experience in promoting veg eating, I simply do not see anything else that gives us as much bang for our buck right now in creating new vegetarians and meat-reducers as well-executed Facebook ads.
 He also gives advice to those conducting the campaigns on how to optimize landing-page display, Facebook-plugin functionality, and target demographics.
 I particularly like the idea of

 flighting different ads to see which work best.
 In an email to me, Nick recalls that

-one of the many ads we tested in Dec cost $150 per VSK order (!); the good ones cost around $15-25.), and because it's really hard to predict which will work (it doesn't break down cleanly around demographic lines), doing that checking is so very very vital.
+one of the many ads we tested in Dec cost $150 per [veg starter kit] VSK order (!); the good ones cost around $15-25.), and because it's really hard to predict which will work (it doesn't break down cleanly around demographic lines), doing that checking is so very very vital.

 Jeff Kaufman wrote two excellent reviews of Nick's survey, highlighting sources of bias in the survey results and clarifying other points of research methodology.

-There are two main problems I have with the estimates in the original
+There are two big problems I have with the estimates in the original